ShehabCE/shehabce.github.io/_posts/2019-1-20-Stacks-&-Queues.markdown

 	</tr>
 </table>

-Implementing stacks is ridiciously easy, but still has to be implemented in order to understand it thoroughly.
+Implementing stacks is easy, but still has to be implemented in order to understand it thoroughly.
 All insertions and deletions are done at one end called top.
 A stack can be implemented in two ways...
 <ol>
 	<li>Using Dynamic Arrays</li>
 	<li>Using Linked Lists</li>